 “Vintage, imported, and handmade things are deserving of careful consideration.
 One of my projects featured a craftsman bed that my client’s grandfather built by hand.
 It worked beautifully in their guest house, adding an interesting contrast to their more modern choices.” —Courtney Bates

 “I once gave away a pair of antique lamps and I always regretted it.
 I always recommend holding on to vintage, antique, or one-of-a-kind pieces.
 These are pieces that you likely won’t come across again and often have great stories attached to them.
-Same goes for sentimental pieces, those more meaningful pieces are always great to have a spot for in your home.” —Tracy Morris
+The same goes for sentimental pieces, those more meaningful pieces are always great to have a spot for in your home.” —Tracy Morris

 Is it Full of Personality?